-- You were present in the relevant possession for at least 183 days during the tax year. - 2.
-You were present in the United States for no more than 90 days during the tax year. - You had earned income in the United States of no more than a total of \$3,000 and were present for more days in the relevant possession than in the United States during the tax year.
-Earned income is pay for personal services performed, such as wages, salaries, or professional fees. - 4.
+- You were present in the relevant possession for at least 183 days during the tax year. - You were present in the relevant possession for at least 549 days during the 3-year period that includes the current tax year and the 2 immediately preceding tax years.
+During each year of the 3-year period, you must be present in the relevant possession for at least 60 days. - 3.
+You were present in the United States for no more than 90 days during the tax year. - 4.
+You had earned income in the United States of no more than a total of \$3,000 and were present for more days in the relevant possession than in the United States during the tax year.
+Earned income is pay for personal services performed, such as wages, salaries, or professional fees. - 5.
 You had no significant connection to the United States during the tax year.

 Special rule for nonresident aliens.
-Conditions (1) through (4) above do not apply to nonresident aliens of the United States.
+Conditions (1) through (5) above do not apply to nonresident aliens of the United States.
 Instead, nonresident aliens must meet the substantial presence test discussed in chapter 1 of Publication 519.
 In that discussion, substitute the name of the possession for "United States" and "U.S." wherever they appear.
-Also disregard the discussion in that chapter about a Closer Connection to a Foreign Country.
+Disregard the discussion in that chapter about a Closer Connection to a Foreign Country.